-A stunning, decorative and useful corn variety growing to 12 feet tall with 8-12 inch reddish maroon ears, intensely colorful kernels can be ground into flour and cornmeal while still being edible when young and eaten like a sweet corn.
-100 sds.
+Germ 7-14 days Heirloom 1845 A stunning, decorative and useful corn variety growing 12’ tall with 8-12” reddish maroon ears.
+Intensely colorful kernels can be ground into flour and cornmeal while still being edible when young and eaten like a sweet corn.
+100 seeds

 Outdoors- 1” deep, late spring when soil is at least 60 degrees.
 Thin to 8-12” apart.
 Plant in blocks (4-5 rows, 24-36” apart) to help with pollination.